andpalmier/goransom/README.md

 **DO NOT USE THIS ON SYSTEMS WHERE YOU DON'T HAVE THE PERMISSION OF THE OWNER**

+You can find additional details about this project in my blogpost [Proof of concept of a ransowmare in Go](https://andpalmier.github.io/posts/poc-goransom/).

 ## Usage

 After downloading the repository, navigate into the directory and build the project: